Vue West End: History

 this was demolished in 1937, to build a new 1,789-seat cinema.
 Known as the Warner Theatre, its architects were Thomas Somerford and Edward Stone, and it featured a facade of reconstructed marble panels, with large relief panels in each top corner by Bainbridge Copnall depicting the spirits of sight and sound.

 Its single auditorium was a 2 level design, with a circle balcony, and its sidewalls were fitted with asbestos panels, perforated with large holes, over acoustic absorption.
 The stage at Daly's Theatre occupied almost as much space as the seating area but the new building was almost entirely devoted to seats.
 The cinema featured designs never before incorporated into a UK cinema such as the screen design, lighting and the walls quilted with mahogany and fawn to give the maximum in acoustic results.
 It opened on 12 October 1938 showing The Adventures of Robin Hood starring Errol Flynn.

-The cinema was refusbished in 1964.
+The cinema was refurbished in 1964.
 In 1970, the original auditorium was subdivided at a cost of $1.5 million to form 2 screens, known as the Warner West End (with 800 seats) and the Rendezvous Warner West End (with 700 seats).
 The Warner West End opened 29 October 1970 with the British premiere of There Was a Crooked Man... starring Kirk Douglas and Henry Fonda, and the Rendezvous opened 12 November with the world premiere of The Rise and Rise of Michael Rimmer.
 A third auditorium, built in the former bar area, was added in 1974, with the screens now numbered 1–3.
 In 1975 Screen 2 was subdivided into 2 auditoria, and a 5th auditorium was added in 1981.
 The whole complex became known as the Warner West End.